 Gaining weight to the point of being classified as obese or overweight is a process that takes a lot of time and consistent overeating.
 All of that time and consistent overeating is very rarely something that most people are conscious about.

-Instead of it being an overnight trip, the journey to overweight is often filled with stops at happy hour, lunch at your parent’s house, dinners out with your significant other, and far too many sneaky calories finding their way into your diet without you recognizing it.
+Instead of it being an overnight trip, the journey to being overweight is often filled with stops at happy hour, lunch at your parent’s house, dinners out with your significant other, and far too many sneaky calories finding their way into your diet without you recognizing it.
 For Lori, it was entertaining clients and always eating the snacks she bought for her kids.

 On top of that, for most of us who live in the developed Western world, our environments are set up to encourage us to gain weight.
 We’re bombarded with advertising every single day that shows us pictures of crispy and delicious french fries.
 Or told that bonding with our friends requires wings and beer or wine and cheese.